Egyptian Museum, Turin - Things to Do at Egyptian Museum

 Tips & Advice

-Photography is allowed in most areas but flash and tripods are prohibited; check for any special restrictions in temporary exhibition areas
+Photography is allowed in most areas (without flash), but check for specific restrictions in temporary exhibition spaces